Loyalty business model

-The loyalty business model is a business model used in strategic management in which company resources are employed so as to increase the loyalty of customers and other stakeholders in the expectation that corporate objectives will be met or surpassed.
-A typical example of this type of model is: quality of product or service leads to customer satisfaction, which leads to customer loyalty, which leads to profitability.
+The loyalty business model is a business model used in strategic management in which a company's resources are employed so as to increase the loyalty of customers and other stakeholders in the expectation that corporate objectives will be met or surpassed.
+A typical example of this type of model is where quality of product or service leads to customer satisfaction, which leads to customer loyalty, which leads to profitability.

 The service quality model

 A model by Kaj Storbacka, Tore Strandvik, and Christian Grönroos (1994), the service quality model, is more detailed than the basic loyalty business model but arrives at the same conclusion.
 In it, customer satisfaction is first based on a recent experience of the product or service.
 This assessment depends on prior expectations of overall quality compared to the actual performance received.
 If the recent experience exceeds prior expectations, customer satisfaction is likely to be high.
 Customer satisfaction can also be high even with mediocre performance quality if the customer's expectations are low, or if the performance provides value (that is, it is priced low to reflect the mediocre quality).
 Likewise, a customer can be dissatisfied with the service encounter and still perceive the overall quality to be good.
 This occurs when a quality service is priced very high and the transaction provides little value.

 This loyalty business model then looks at the strength of the business relationship; it proposes that this strength is determined by the level of satisfaction with recent experience, overall perceptions of quality, customer commitment to the relationship, and bonds between the parties.
 Customers are said to have a "zone of tolerance" corresponding to a range of service quality between "barely adequate" and "exceptional".
 A single disappointing experience may not significantly reduce the strength of the business relationship if the customer's overall perception of quality remains high, if switching costs are high, if there are few satisfactory alternatives, if they are committed to the relationship, and if there are bonds keeping them in the relationship.
 The existence of these bonds acts as an exit barrier.
 There are several types of bonds, including: legal bonds (contracts), technological bonds (shared technology), economic bonds (dependence), knowledge bonds, social bonds, cultural or ethnic bonds, ideological bonds, psychological bonds, geographical bonds, time bonds, and planning bonds.

 This model then examines the link between relationship strength and customer loyalty.
 Customer loyalty is determined by three factors: relationship strength, perceived alternatives and critical episodes.
 The relationship can terminate if: